cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

-﻿# Overview of sending Messages
+﻿# Sending and receiving messages

 Bots in Microsoft Teams allow sending messages in either personal conversations with a single user or a group conversation in a Teams channel.